AppGharage/Epay-Support/docs/home/README.md

  ### How to get your money from your Epay wallet
 - Head to the Transfers tab on the navigation
-- Click on **New tranfer** button located at the top right corner of that page.
+- Click on **New transfer** button located at the top right corner of that page.
 - Choose your withdrawal method and get your money.

 **NB: Payments are instant, but should you face any issue kindly reachout to our support Team**